yersezim/f22-deliv-public/README.md

 You may get a message like: `7 high severity vulnerabilities`.
 You can ignore this.

+If you get an `ERESOLVE` error mentioning an upstream dependency conflict, try `npm install --legacy-peer-deps`, and if that doesn't work, `npm install --force`.

 ## Available Scripts

 In the project directory, you can run: